mcao8888/RepData_PeerAssessment1/PA1_template.md

 [1] 2304

 Devise a strategy for filling in all of the missing values in the dataset:
-We'll use the mean of the intervals
+We'll use the mean of the intervals to fill in the missing values in the dataset.

 ```r
 activity_imputed <- activity